oliverbenns/arduino-ssd1306-game-of-life/README.md

 # Arduino SSD1306 Game of Life

-Game of Life running on an Arduino and SSD1306 LCD display.
+Game of Life running on an Arduino and SSD1306 OLED display.

 ## Hardware

 A regular Arduino Uno, although I suspect many GPIO devices would work here.
-As well as the SSD1306 LCD display.
+As well as the SSD1306 OLED display.

 You can find these all over.
-I personally used Alibaba with the following items:
+I personally used AliExpress with the following items:

 - Arduino Uno kit: https://www.aliexpress.com/item/32543752387.html
 - SSD1306: https://www.aliexpress.com/item/32896971385.html